Ignacio017/background-desktop-script/README.md

 # background-desktop-script
-A simply script in python that change the desktop background depending on the day
+A simply script in python that change the desktop background depending on the day using cron